soxaholix-pointer/place_tux/README.md

 - **_EVERY SINGLE ASPECT OF LINUX_** can be modified to however you want, and is only limited by hardware.

-- It can look real sexy (take a look at r/unixporn).
+- It can look real sexy (take a look at [r/unixporn](https://reddit.com/r/unixporn/)).

-- You don't have a giant, monoply, money-seeking company forcing you to do what it tells you to do, making you the product (im looking at you Microsoft and Apple...)
+- You don't have a giant, monoply, money-seeking company forcing you to do what it tells you to do, making you the product (I'm looking at you Microsoft and Apple...)

 - Many, many options to choose from, to customize it.